Jason-Cyber-Projects/Azure-Siem-Lab/doc/architecture.md

 # Architecture Overview

-This document describes the overall structure of the Azure SIEM lab and how data flows through the environment from activity to detection and incident creation.
+This document outlines the overall structure of the Azure SIEM lab and how data flows through the environment from activity to detection and incident creation.

 ---

 ## Environment Components

 - **Azure Resource Group**
   Contains all resources for the SOC lab environment.
+(Such as Virtual Machines and Log Analytic Workspaces)

 - **Log Analytics Workspace**
   Central location where logs are collected and stored.